 In these classes you will learn the basics of a safe yoga practice, including foundational movements/poses, brief meditations, structured breathing exercises, and some eastern philosophy.
 All classes are offered in a trauma-informed, student-centered way and are designed to leave you feeling energized and relaxed.
 You will build physical strength, flexibility and balance while becoming more confident and emotionally settled.

 Your first class is free.
 After that the cost is affordable.
-Depending on location and group needs, cost can range between $7-15 per class.
+Depending on location and individual or group needs, cost can range between $8-25 per class.
 General classes are on the lower side of that range.
 Private and specialty classes on the higher side.
 (For more information please call Theresa: 707-460-0167)